Blahdieblah/BURN-XTN/README.md

 Every function unstakes LP and transfers to Waves DAO wallet.

 If the project actions dApp is not activated for 30 days, then functions: _byAnybody, can be called by anybody.
+AND access is granted to another wallet, after 90 days access to Puzzlemaster.